okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-oauth-for-okta-serviceapp/main/index.md

 4. Enter a name for your app integration and click **Save**.

 5. Optionally, click the **Application rate limits** tab to adjust the percentage rate limit capacity for this service application.
-By default, each new application has this percentage set at 50%. <ApiLifecycle access="ea" />
+By default, each new application has this percentage set at 50%.

 ## Generate the JWK using the API